Akj0805/Hotel-Booking-Analysis/README.md

 # Hotel-Booking-Analysis
-This project analyzes hotel booking data to identify trends and optimize booking strategies.
-Using Python, it explores booking patterns, cancellations, customer demographics, and seasonal trends to provide insights for better hotel management.
+This project involves analyzing hotel booking data to uncover key insights and trends that can improve booking strategies and customer satisfaction.
+Using Python and data visualization tools, the analysis covers patterns in booking cancellations, customer demographics, booking lead times, and seasonal trends.
+The project aims to provide actionable recommendations for optimizing booking rates and enhancing overall hotel management strategies.